-James was born in Helena, Montana, and attended The University of Montana.
+Jim grew up in Helena, Montana and attended The University of Montana.
 He received his B.A. with majors in political science and art in 2000 and his J.D. degree in 2004.
 During law school he was the executive editor of the Montana Law Review 2003-2004 and interned for the Office of Disciplinary Counsel.

-James regularly speaks at continuing legal education seminars on topics including independent medical examinations, prevention of attorney malpractice and medical records review.
+Jim regularly speaks at continuing legal education seminars on topics including independent medical examinations, witness and deposition preparation, and medical records review.
 He is a member of both the Montana Defense Trial Lawyers Association and the Montana Trial Lawyers Association.